-Since CC interception is required, the LMISF notifies LPCF with the GTP Tunnel ID of the IMS Signalling Bearer associated with the intercepted IMS session.
-The LPCF forwards the GTP Tunnel ID to the S-GW/BBIFF.
+Since CC interception is required, the LMISF notifies S-GW/BBIFF with the IMS Signalling Bearer information associated with the intercepted IMS session.

-Once the GTP tunnel for the media bearer linked to the Tunnel ID of the IMS Signalling Bearer is created, S-GW/BBIFF delivers the media packets flowing through the GTP tunnel to the LMISF.
+Once the EPS Bearer to be used as the Media Bearer linked to the EPS Bearer ID of the IMS Signalling Bearer is created, S-GW/BBIFF delivers the media packets flowing through the GTP tunnel used for that Media Bearer to the LMISF.
 The LMISF delivers the media packets as the CC along with the correlation number D1 to the DF3.
 The DF3 delivers the CC to the LEMF.